gijswijs/gijswijs.github.io/_src/posts/debugging-lnd.md

 For our setup we will use a hybrid cluster.
 There are 3 types of Simverse clusters: Homogenous clusters are Simverse clusters that run either lnd + btcd nodes, eclair + bitcoind nodes or c-lightning + bitcoind nodes.
 More generally speaking, a homgenous cluster only contains one flavor of back-end and one flavor of Lightning node.
 The second type of cluster is heterogenous cluster, containing a mix of nodes and back-ends.
 The third type of cluster is called a hybrid cluster.
 This is a Simverse cluster (either homogenous or heterogenous) that interacts with an external node that runs directly on the host machine instead of in a docker container.
 We will use the default Simverse cluster (a homogenous lnd + btcd cluster) and make it hybrid by connecting the LND node that runs the code that we are going to debug.

 Setting up the cluster with Simverse is not within the scope of this article, but the [Quickstart](https://github.com/darwin/simverse) of Simverse is all you need to do.
+That will result in having a cluster with 3 Docker containers, two running LND, and one running a btcd back-end.

 ## Building LND